SuperDARN/DDWG/meetings/workshop_reports/Krieger_ddwg_2020.md

     1. Check consistency of responsibilities section with the PI agreement
     1. Check with DSWG about data level definitions, to make sure we are consistent with their docs
     1. Keep track of which files were converted from DAT to RAWACF and place in separate directory to 'dat'
-    1. Make available a list of 'fixed' files alongside blacklist and failed files lists
+    1. Make available a list of 'fixed' files alongside blocklist and failed files lists
     1. Add step 6 for gap resolution procedure: Inform DDWG of old files added
     1. Add to charter old file formats such as FIT that are also in the distribution (if any)
     1. Send message asking group to look for missing DAT files and original DAT files from the